aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-animation-comparison-guide/_index.md

 ## Introduction

 If you need to **create dynamic PowerPoint** presentations programmatically with Java, Aspose.Slides gives you the tools to add sophisticated animation effects without ever opening PowerPoint itself.
-In this guide we’ll walk through how to compare animation effect types such as **Descend**, **FloatDown**, **Ascend**, and **FloatUp**, so you can choose the right motion for each slide element.
+In this guide we’ll walk through **how to add animation** and compare animation effect types such as **Descend**, **FloatDown**, **Ascend**, and **FloatUp**, so you can choose the right motion for each slide element.

 By the end of this tutorial you will be able to: